l1vefree/Grid-PhotoGallery/README.md

 # Grid-PhotoGallery
-A quick little display of css grid to display a gallery
+A quick little display of css grid with hover effects to display a gallery.